clarissakarki/CleanLeaf/README.md

 ## What's In It for Employees & Students

-- **Zero friction** — no download, no account, no onboarding.
+- **Zero friction**: no download, no account, no onboarding.
 One tap from a message they already received
-- **Instant feedback** — a nutrition score appears within seconds of photographing a meal
+- **Instant feedback**: a nutrition score appears within seconds of photographing a meal
-- **Social accountability** — group leaderboards make healthy eating a shared experience, not a solo effort
+- **Social accountability**: group leaderboards make healthy eating a shared experience, not a solo effort
-- **Streaks and momentum** — progress is visible, which makes continuing easier than stopping
+- **Streaks and momentum**: progress is visible, which makes continuing easier than stopping
-- **Privacy** — individual data stays private; only group-level standings are shared publicly
+- **Privacy**: individual data stays private; only group-level standings are shared publicly

 ---